monhacks/crystalboard/docs/develop/index.md

 #### Overworld map scrolling

-- **LoadScreenTilemap**: From the metatile-based 24x20 map in wSurroundingTiles, load the corresponding 20x18 tiles to wTilemap.
+- **LoadOverworldTilemap**: From the metatile-based 24x20 map in wSurroundingTiles, load the corresponding 20x18 tiles to wTilemap.
 Later, BackupBGMap* from ScrollMap* copies new row/column from wTilemap to wBGMapBuffer. _ScrollBGMapPalettes populates wBGMapPalBuffer based on the tiles at wBGMapBuffer.
 These are read during vblank by UpdateBGMapBuffer.
-- **LoadScreenAttrmapPals**: Load wAttrmap palette numbers based on the tileset palettes of the current map.
-Called only by LoadScreenTilemapAndAttrmapPals.
+- **LoadOverworldAttrmapPals**: Load wAttrmap palette numbers based on the tileset palettes of the current map.
+Called only by LoadOverworldTilemapAndAttrmapPals.
-- **LoadScreenTilemapAndAttrmapPals**: LoadScreenTilemap + LoadScreenAttrmapPals.
+- **LoadOverworldTilemapAndAttrmapPals**: LoadOverworldTilemap + LoadOverworldAttrmapPals.
 Often used to reload screen after closing a text box.

 #### Overworld map anchoring

-- **ReanchorBGMap_NoOAMUpdate**: LoadScreenTilemapAndAttrmapPals + HDMATransferTilemapAndAttrmap_OpenAndCloseMenu, then fill BG map with all black while Window is displayed, finally anchor map and objects.
+- **ReanchorBGMap_NoOAMUpdate**: LoadOverworldTilemapAndAttrmapPals + HDMATransferTilemapAndAttrmap_Menu, then fill BG map with all black while Window is displayed, finally anchor map and objects.
 Shall by followed by CopyTilemapAtOnce or by a HDMATransferTilemapAndAttrmap_* to redraw the screen.
-- **OpenText1bpp**, **OpenText2bpp**: ClearMenuAndWindowData + ReanchorBGMap_NoOAMUpdate + SpeechTextbox1bpp + HDMATransferTilemapAndAttrmap_OpenAndCloseMenu + hide Window
+- **OpenText1bpp**, **OpenText2bpp**: ClearMenuAndWindowData + ReanchorBGMap_NoOAMUpdate + SpeechTextbox1bpp + HDMATransferTilemapAndAttrmap_Menu + hide Window
   - **OpenText1bpp**: Loads 1bpp font (LoadFont_NoOAMUpdate)
   - **OpenText2bpp**: Doesn't load 2bpp font
 - **RefreshScreen**: Same as OpenText functions but doesn't call any SpeechTextbox